What Happens to a Reverse Mortgage When One Partner Dies?

 FAQs

-Q1: Can the remaining spouse immediately face eviction?
+Q1: Can the remaining spouse be immediately evicted?

 Final Thoughts